John Marshall (died 1928): Biography

 After college, in 1889, Warren bought the 18th-century Lewes House, in Sussex, and the two moved together there.
 In 1891 they went to Boston to meet Edward Robinson, the Boston Museum of Fine Arts's curator of antiquities, the intent to discuss the proposal of Warren and Marshall to buy works of art to resell to the Museum with a 20% of gain.
 Initially Robinson rejected the proposal, and it was Marshall that was able to find a compromise.
 The first piece they bought for the museum was a large drinking cup from the 6th-century B.C. signed by Euphronios, "the Michelangelo" of terracotta painting.
 They bought it in Paris in 1892 at the estate sale of the Van Branteghem family.
-Next they bought several ancient bronze statues and terracotta vases from the Italian Count Tyskiewicz.
+Next they bought several ancient bronze statues and terracotta vases from Count Michal Tyszkiewicz.
 It appears that in their partnership, Warren had the taste and eye to recognize a good piece, but Marshall was able to determine its origin and age.
 By 1902 the Boston Museum of Fine Arts' collection was complete and 90% of the pieces had been bought by Warren and Marshall.

 By 1894 Warren and Marshall were so involved in the late 19th-century antiquities market that they set up a second home in Rome to be near where those affairs took place.
 In 10 years they were the most widely respected antiquities collectors, even if Warren took most of the recognition in consideration of his family wealth and connections.